Ivip - a scalable routing and addressing architecture for the Internet

 Multihoming service restoration with Ivip

 Ivip - Internet Vastly improved Plumbing - is intended to help solve the Internet's routing scaling problem, for both IPv4 and IPv6.
-It will also help improve IPv4 address utilization and be a good basis for the TTR Mobility architecture.
+It will also help improve IPv4 address utilization and be a good basis for the TTR Mobility (below) architecture.

 For people who are new to the IRTF Routing Research Group's discussion of the Internet's routing scaling problem, please see this RRG List message msg00623.html and the Ivip-glossary ID mentioned below for a description of some of the terminology and for an explanation of the above diagram, which depicts multi-homing service restoration.
 Please see RRG-2009/ for links to the RRG and to other resources regarding scalable routing and addressing.
 My attempt (2010-02-23) to describe the routing scaling problem is in the RRG mailing list archives: Scalable routing problem & architectural enhancements : msg06099.html .

-My assessment of their proposed Recommendation: msg06353.html .
+My assessment of the co-chairs' Recommendation: msg06353.html .
 Consensus is not required in IRTF Research Groups (msg06204).
 The slides of Lixia's and Tony's presentation are here: http://www.ietf.org/proceedings/10mar/slides/RRG-0.pptx and in PDF format: RRG-2010/RRG-2010-03-26.pdf .
 The slide 19 material on Ivip is almost entirely inaccurate.
 See msg06373 .
+Here is a 64kbps MP3 of the 1 hour 13 minute meeting RRG-2010/RRG-2010-03-26.mp3 , which consisted of the co-chairs' presentation and some questions and comments from the floor.

-Latest Internet Drafts and other important documents
+Ivip Internet Drafts and other important documents

 Ivip-Architecture